an-sla/image_processor/README.md

   - [FileFormat.Info](https://www.fileformat.info/format/bmp/sample/1d71eff930af4773a836a32229fde106/download) under the Creative Commons Attribution-Share Alike 3.0 United States License;
   - [The University of Southern Carolina BMP Files page](https://people.math.sc.edu/Burkardt/data/bmp/bmp.html) under the the GNU LGPL license;
   - [The HSE University GitLab Repository for this project](https://gitlab.com/levanovd/cpp-base-hse-2022), originally by Dwight Hooker, copyrighted, and distributed under the 'Fair Use' exception to US copyright law.

+These have been modified with the program's filters for demonstration and educational purposes.

 This project is licensed under the [GNU General Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).